techiediaries/techiediaries/_posts/2017/2017-06-10-ionic-cordova-native-calendar.md

     export class AppModule {}

+## Injecting and Using the Calendar Service in Ionic 5

-Now we are ready to inject and use the native Calendar API .
+Now we are ready to inject and use the native Calendar API.

-Open <em>src/pages/home/home.ts</em> then :
+Open the <em>src/pages/home/home.ts</em> file and update it as follows:

     import { Calendar } from '@ionic-native/calendar';